Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Formality and derived Picard groups in positive characteristic

 \begin{prp} Suppose that $A$ is a homologically smooth and proper graded gentle algebra.
-Then the Hochschild dg algebra of $A$ is formal. \end{prp} \begin{proof} It is shown in \cite{OpperHochschildCohomologyGentle} shows that under the given assumptions $\HHH^{\bullet}(A,A)$ has a basis over $\Bbbk$ consisting of elements $f_p$ of the following form.
-For $p=\alpha_1 \cdots \alpha_l$ a maximal antipath of length $l$ such that $\para{p}\neq \emptyset$, we define an element $f_p \in \HHH^{\omega}(A,A)$, where $\omega=|\para{p}|-|p|+l$ so that $f_p$ has a single non-zero component function $f\colon A^{\otimes l} \rightarrow A$, which maps an element $u_1 \otimes \cdots \otimes u_l$ composed of paths $u_i$ in $Q$ with $u_i \not \in I$, to $\para{p}$ if $u_i=\alpha_i$ for all $1 \leq i \leq l$ and to zero otherwise.
-Given another but possibly identical maximal antipath $q$, the chain level cup product $f_p \cup f_q$ is zero because the product of $\para{p}$ and $\para{q}$ is necessarily zero due to maximality.
-It follows that the inclusion $\HHH^{\bullet}(A,A) \hookrightarrow C(A)$ via the chosen basis is a quasi-isomorphism of dg algebras. \end{proof} We expect formality beyond the discussed cases, however, a proof seems to require more refined arguments and we hope to investigate this problem in the future.
+Then the Hochschild dg algebra of $A$ is formal. \end{prp} \begin{proof} It is shown in \cite{OpperHochschildCohomologyGentle} shows that under the given assumptions $\HHH^{\bullet}(A,A)$ has a basis over $\Bbbk$ consisting of elements $f_p$ and $f_q$ of the following form.
+For $p=\alpha_1 \cdots \alpha_l$ a maximal anti-path of length $l$ such that $\para{p}\neq \emptyset$, we define an element $f_p \in \HHH^{\omega}(A,A)$, where $\omega=|\para{p}|-|p|+l$ so that $f_p$ has a single non-zero component function $f\colon A^{\otimes l} \rightarrow A$, which maps an element $u_1 \otimes \cdots \otimes u_l$ composed of paths $u_i$ in $Q$ with $u_i \not \in I$, to $\para{p}$ if $u_i=\alpha_i$ for all $1 \leq i \leq l$ and to zero otherwise.
+Likewise, if $q$ is a closed maximal path of $A$, the constant function associated to $q$ is a Hochschild cocycle.
+Given now any two (possibly identical) maximal anti-paths $p, p'$ and closed maximal paths $q, q'$, the chain level cup products $f_{\star} \cup f_{\ast}$, $\star, \ast \in \{p, p', q, q'\}$ is always zero if $\{\star, \ast\}=\{p, p'\}$ or $\{\star, \ast\}=\{q, q'\}$ as it involves the multiplication of two maximal paths or anti-paths.
+In particular, formality of the Hochschild dg algebra follows if $\Sigma_A$ has a single marked point.
+If it has more than one marked interval, then up to Morita equivalence and by Morita invariance of the Hochschild dg algebra, we may assume that the projective arc system of $\Sigma_A$ contains no closed arc, and hence that $A$ does not have a closed maximal path.
+Under this assumption, it follows that the inclusion $\HHH^{\bullet}(A,A) \hookrightarrow C(A)$ via the chosen basis (consisting only of elements of type $f_p$) is a quasi-isomorphism of dg algebras. \end{proof} We expect formality beyond the discussed cases, however, a proof seems to require more refined arguments and we hope to investigate this problem in the future.
 While it might often be possible to guess a certain number of elements in the group $\Aut^{\infty}_+(B)$ of a graded algebra $B$, it is difficult to verify whether one has found all of them.
 In cases where the Hochschild dg algebra of $B$ is formal we provide an easily computable upper bound for $\Aut^{\infty}_+(B)$ in \Cref{prop:formalityMaurerCartan} below using deformation theory.